Niccolò Antonelli

-Niccolò Antonelli (born 23 February 1996) is an Italian Grand Prix motorcycle racer, who most recently competed in the 2022 Moto2 World Championship, riding for Mooney VR46 Racing Team.
-Antonelli won the Italian 125GP Championship in 2011.
+Niccolò Antonelli (born 23 February 1996) is an Italian Grand Prix motorcycle racer who currently competes in the 2025 Supersport World Championship for VFT Racing.
+He was the 2011 Italian 125GP champion.

+Antonelli is not related to both fellow motorcycle racer Andrea Antonelli and the similarly-named Formula One driver Kimi Antonelli.

 Career

 Junior career

-In 2010, Antonelli competed in the 2010 Red Bull MotoGP Rookies Cup, finishing 8th overall with 56 points, and scoring points in all rounds except the first race in Germany.
-In 2011, Antonelli became the winner of Italian 125GP Championship, at only age 15.
+In 2010, Antonelli competed in the 2010 Red Bull MotoGP Rookies Cup, finishing 8th overall with 56 points.
+He scored points in all rounds except the first race in Germany.
+In 2011, then-15-year-old Antonelli became the Italian 125GP champion.

 Moto3 World Championship

 San Carlo Gresini Moto3 (2012)

 The debut season for Antonelli in Grand Prix racing came in 2012, riding for the San Carlo Gresini Racing team.
 He showed pace and some consistency straight away, with two fourth place finishes in France and Germany as his best results of the year.
 Antonelli finished his rookie season 14th in the championship with 77 points.

 Junior Team GO&FUN Moto3 (2013–2014)

 Antonelli started the 2013 Moto3 World Championship with higher expectations, but pushed too hard and crashed too often.
 He began the season with 4 straight crashes and DNFs, finishing the season with 6 total, and only scored 47 points, enough for 16th in the final standings.

 Staying with Gresini Racing, the 2014 Moto3 World Championship was much of the same, another crash-filled season for Antonelli, with a total of 6 crashes and DNFs.
 His season's best finish was 5th in Assen, with a pole position coming in the last race at Valencia, but only finished 14th in the final standings, with 68 points.